-- interval, a generic term that maps to a Level 1 interval of a given flavor; - decoration, a generic term that maps to a decoration of a given flavor;

-- number, denoting a member of the reals $\mathbb{R}$ or extended reals $\overline{\mathbb{R}}$ depending on the flavor;

-- string, a character sequence on a language- or implementation-defined alphabet;
+- interval, a generic term that maps to a Level 1 interval of a given flavor; - decoration, a generic term that maps to a decoration of a given flavor; - number, denoting a member of the reals $\mathbb{R}$ or extended reals $\overline{\mathbb{R}}$ depending on the flavor; - string, a character sequence on a language- or implementation-defined alphabet; - boolean, one of false, true.

-- boolean integer, one of , .
-Integer is used to describe parameterized sets of operations;

-- boolean, one of false, but is not considered a datatype in this standard. true.
+Integer is used to describe parameterized sets of operations (e.g., pown() or array length of reduction operations), but is not considered a datatype in this standard.
 Other flavor-defined operations may use other datatypes, e.g., the 16-valued state of the Allen extended interval comparisons in §10.6.4 of the set-based flavor.